JackKBroome/Carat_BOTC/README.md

 - To see who is signed up to a game use:
 `>ShowSignups [Game Number]`

-- Some STs choose to have private threads woth each player, this can be automated, including posting a setup message in each thread by:
+- Some STs choose to have private threads with each player, this can be automated, including posting a setup message in each thread by:
 `>CreateThreads [Game Number] [Setup Message]`
 ## Text Game Voting (Player)

-- You can set your preferered name with:
+- You can set your preferred name with:
 `>SetAlias [Game Number] [Alias]`

 - You can nominate players with:
 `>Nominate [Game Number] [Nominee Name]`

-- As the Nominator or Nominatee you add the acusation or defense with:
+- As the Nominator or Nominee you add the accusation or defense with:
 `>AddAccusation [Game Number] [Accusation] [Nominee Name]`
-`>AddDefence [Game Number] [Defence] [Nominee Name]`
+`>AddDefense [Game Number] [Defence] [Nominee Name]`

-- You can vote through Carat with (note this does not have to be exclusivley Y/N, any input values will be given to the ST to evaluate), Private votes override public votes to the ST:
+- You can vote through Carat with (note this does not have to be exclusively Y/N, any input values will be given to the ST to evaluate), Private votes override public votes to the ST:
 `>Vote [Game Number] [Nominee Name] [Vote]`
 `>PrivateVote [Game Number] [Nominee Name] [Vote]`
 `>RemovePrivateVote [Game Number] [Nominee Name]`